DFE-Digital/teaching-vacancies/documentation/business-analyst-activities.md

 Read [this Atlassian tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) for details on using feature branches, and working with Pull Requests:

 > The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the master branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
 It also means the master branch will never contain broken code, which is a huge advantage for continuous integration environments.

 ## Updating Polygon Mappings in the `mapped_locations.yml` file

 This section details the process for updating the search mappings to point a user-inputted search term to a defined polygon.

+Before making a change, you can check how a search currently works by using the [map easter egg](#map-easter-egg).

 1. Go to the [mapped_locations.yml](../lib/tasks/data/mapped_locations.yml) file which contains a list of all of the mappings that have been applied, in alphabetical order.
 2. Click the pencil icon which will allow you to [edit the file](https://github.com/DFE-Digital/teaching-vacancies/edit/master/lib/tasks/data/mapped_locations.yml).
 Navigate to the desired row, and input your new mapping in YAML format (where the leading `- [` is important).
 The format is